hfour/ctsc/README.md

 ## how it works

 1. When ctsc is used to build the package `A` for the first time, a `.ctsc.hash` file is inserted into the output, containing a hash computed from all the **input** files relevant to the compilation.
 The output directory `outDir` is additionally copied to `$CTSC_CACHE_DIR/$HASH`
-2. If a package's dependency `B` has a `.ctsc.hash` file, its included when calculating the hash of package `A`
+2. If package `A`'s dependency, `B` has a `.ctsc.hash` file, its included when calculating the hash of package `A`
 3. Next time, if the combined hash of the inputs matches a directory in `CTSC_CACHE_DIR`, `tsc` is not invoked, instead, the outDir is copied from the cache directly to the destination.
 4. If a depedency changes, it will propagate a hash change throughout all its dependants.
 Therefore `ctsc` is very conservative and will rebuild a large portion of the subtree if an often used dependency has changed.
+This scheme may change in the future.